EVCV/Premium-hosting-version-2-website/create-perfect-plan.md

 Based on your research, create a detailed plan that includes:

 ### 3.1 Task Breakdown

 Create a prioritized list of implementation tasks:

-- Each task should be specific and actionable (≤4 hours)
+- Each task should be specific and actionable
 - Include clear acceptance criteria and validation steps
 - Document dependencies between tasks
 - Order tasks logically for implementation flow

 ### 3.2 Technical Architecture

 Define the technical approach:

 - Component structure and organization
 - Data flow and state management
 - API design (if applicable)